 Please find out about their deposit requirements.
 All good companies will require a small deposit, but you should never have to pay in total upfront.
 Ensure there are no hidden charges such as travel, setup or breakdown, downtime, service charges, taxes, etc. Reputable companies will have an all-inclusive flat rate.

 It would help if you never had to meet someone at the corner store to sign a contract or give a deposit.
 Professional companies will offer payments and event coordination online.

 So what did we learn?

 Please know who you are hiring for your special event.
-You already have enough to deal with, so no there’s no need to add additional stress from a shaky photo booth vendor.
-Everything I mentioned above you should be able to get answers to with one phone call to the company and few minutes online.
-One more thing – save yourself the headache and don’t go with “Groupon Deals”.
-Consider this: if a photo booth company has to be on groupon, then they are desperate for business….why?
+You already have enough to deal with, so there’s no need to add additional stress from a shaky photo booth vendor.
+You should be able to get answers to everything I mentioned above with one phone call to the company and a few minutes online.
+One more thing – save yourself the headache, and don’t go with “Groupon Deals.”
+Consider this: if a photo booth company has to be on Groupon, then they are desperate for business….why?
 Saving $100 is not worth the headache.
-The people that can do a 3 hour event for $299 don’t have the overhead to run a professional business, so you may not get professional service.
+The people that can do a 3-hour event for $299 don’t have the overhead to run a professional business, so you may not get professional service.

 Bottom line: Ask a lot of questions.
 Demand answers and proof.
-If they can’t provide it then move on to the next vendor.
+If they can’t provide it, move on to the next vendor.